-1. Any hours in excess of the employee's normal 40-hour work week will be paid in compensatory time off at the appropriate overtime rate.
+1. Any hours in excess of the employee's normal thirty-four (34) hour work week will be paid in compensatory time off at the appropriate overtime rate.
 Use of compensation time requires the supervisor's approval.

-If an employee voluntarily schedules to attend a one-day seminar or conference on their regularly scheduled day off, the employee will not receive compensation overtime for attendance.
+If an employee voluntarily schedules to attend a one-day seminar or conference on their regularly scheduled day off, the employee will not receive overtime compensation for attendance.

 Employees requesting approval to attend a budgeted seminar or conference in excess of two (2) days should complete a written request, including estimated expenses.
 The request should be submitted to the supervisor and must be approved before attending.
-The Per Diem language will be reimbursed with the registration fee or by submitting an employee expense form, with attached receipts.
+The Per Diem will be reimbursed after submitting an employee expense form, with attached receipts.